wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 1. In the mobile application:

-   1. The user enters recopvery code and PUK
+   1. The user enters recovery code and PUK.
    1. Mobile application then initializes the recovery activation with provided code and PUK.

 1. Intermediate Server Application receives a recovery activation request:

-   1. The login and password is verified by the PowerAuth Server, by calling [`recoveryCodeActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-recoverycodeactivation).
+   1. The recovery code and PUK is verified by the PowerAuth Server, by calling [`recoveryCodeActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-recoverycodeactivation).
    1. Intermediate Server Application generates random activation OTP and update the activation record, by calling [`updateActivationOtp`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-updateactivationotp) method.
    1. At the same time, Intermediate Server Application initiates the delivery of activation OTP.